-■ Data Field
+Data Field

-- Require a string as check result - Do not directly affect the overall checklist result, but usually have to be filled with a result in order to allow a checklist to switch from NOT FINISHED to a final PASSED or FAILED status. - May be used as both: trigger elements for plug-in execution and target containers for plug-in execution return values - May contain conditions, but are not usable as criterion for conditional statements themselves (i. e. they can be displayed dynamically based on the results of other elements, but cannot be decisive for the availability of other elements or groups)
+- Designed to gather textual evaluation results - Require a string as check result - Do not directly affect the overall checklist result, but usually have to be filled with a result in order to allow a checklist to switch from NOT FINISHED to a final PASSED or FAILED status. - May be used as both: trigger elements for plug-in execution and target containers for plug-in execution return values - May contain conditions, but are not usable as criterion for conditional statements themselves (i. e. they can be displayed dynamically based on the results of other elements, but cannot be decisive for the availability of other elements or groups)